Scriddie/SLAM/README.md

-Simultaneous Localazation and Mapping using a particle filter.
+Simultaneous Localization and Mapping using a particle filter.

 ![](ParticleFilterSLAM.mp4)